Hyle-org/devhub-hyle/docs/developers/getting-started/your-first-erc20.md

 We'll use [our sample ERC20-like contract `hyllar`](https://github.com/Hyle-org/hyle/tree/main/contracts/hyllar) as the basis for this tutorial.

+Read more in our [anatomy of a smart contract](../general-doc/anatomy-smart-contracts.md).

 ## Prerequisites

 - A working knowledge of zkVM basics.